Nicceboy/blog/content/posts/latex-with-containers-and-apple-silicon/index.md

 Since the release of Apple's M1 Chips, ARM architecture has expanded to a larger user base.
 The power efficiency and performance of the new chips have made them quite desirable.
-Unfortunately, most of the existing developer-required toolchains were for x86_64 architecture in many cases.
+Unfortunately, most of the existing advanced developer-required toolchains were for x86_64 architecture in many cases.

 This blog post introduces a brief overview of how to set up a container runner on your ARM Macbook and how to create an AArch64 [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) container image from the scratch.
 The example builds TexLive for LaTeX since I could not find an existing up-to-date image after I sold my soul to the devil by getting M2 Chip.